Car hire comparison made easy

 Rentalcargroup offers a price comparison of all car rental companies in Charleroi, Belgium.
 Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Charleroi, Belgium.

 More than 100,000 people use our services each year to save time and money on their next car hire.
 Let us help you find a deal on your next car hire and see our high customer rating at reviewcenter.com

 Charleroi Car Hire Comparison | We offer a price comparison of all car hire suppliers in Charleroi but you choose your car hire based on price, car hire agency and fleet choice.

 Brussels is the capital city of Belgium and of Brussels Capital Region.
 It is entirely surrounded by Dutch-speaking Flanders and its constituent Flemish Brabant province.

-Brussels South Charleroi Airport (CRL) is located 60km south of the central train station.
-Several budget airlines, including Ryanair and Wizzair operate service from this airport to cities such as Barcelona, Belgrade, Budapest, Dublin, Edinburgh, Manchester, Rome, Sofia, Vilnius, Warsaw and Riga planned.
+South Charleroi is located 60 km to the south of Brussels.
+Several budget airlines, including Ryanair and Wizzair operate service from this airport to cities such as Barcelona, Belgrade, Budapest, Dublin, Edinburgh, Manchester, Rome, Sofia, Vilnius, Warsaw and Riga.